 Believe it or not, earning an online doctorate in information technology is very similar to earning that same degree in a traditional campus-based school.
 Yet, there are some key differences.
 First, an online doctorate in information technology is obviously earned online rather than in a classroom.
 You will be able to “attend” your class from any computer with a stable Internet connection, and at any time as well.
 Though some schools have live webcasts that students can join, most typically allow students to log in to view lectures and assignments at any time.

 Every online school uses an online platform, such as WebCT, Moodle, or Blackboard, to deliver class materials.
 Students will log in and access all of their work through the platform.
 For class participation, most online information technology PhD programs will have students take part in message board threads, which mimic instructor-led class discussions.
-When a student passes his classes, fulfills his graduation credit requirements, and gets his dissertation approved, then he will be allowed to graduate with a degree that looks exactly like those received by campus-based students.
+When online students pass their classes, fulfill their graduation credit requirements, and get their dissertations approved, then they will be allowed to graduate with a degree that looks exactly like those received by campus-based students.

 The typical online Information Technology PhD curriculum will cover the same material as a traditional campus program, and may proceed as follows (from Capella University's course catalog):